-See-Saw, Quarantine’s first show, was made at Tramway in Glasgow in 2000, with 75 people from Glasgow.
-The whole performance took place from within the two opposite seating banks, with performers and audience intermingled.
+See-Saw, Quarantine’s first piece, was made at Tramway Glasgow in 2000, with 75 people from Glasgow.
+A work-in-progress version of See-Saw was made at Northern Stage, Newcastle in 1998, as part of the process of setting up Quarantine.
+The whole performance took place from within two opposing seating bank; performers and audience intermingled.
 The youngest performer was 5 weeks old when we started rehearsal, the eldest 75.
 They were a mix of people from all kinds of backgrounds.
-Some of them were experienced performers, most of them had never done anything like this before.
+Most of them had never done anything like this before.

-At Pollockshields East station, just down Albert Drive from Tramway, a man holding a bunch of flowers waited for trains to arrive.
-Across the road from the theatre, a group of teenage boys were flirting, throwing chips at a group of girls.
-A middle-aged man with a quiff was standing in the shadows, his long coat just about covering his Elvis costume.
+At nearby Pollockshields East station a man holding a bunch of flowers waited for a train to arrive.
+Across the road a group of teenage boys were flirting, throwing chips at a group of girls.
+A middle-aged man was standing in the shadows, his long coat just about covering his Elvis costume.
 There was milk spilt in the theatre doorway.
 All of this was part of See-Saw.

-At the beginning of the show, when the curtain had fallen, we deliberately had nothing happen for 5 minutes.
+At the beginning of the show when the curtain fell, nothing happened for 5 minutes.
 The audience sat and stared at each other.
-At every performance, at least a couple of people would wave, trying to catch their own reflection in what they thought was a giant mirror…
+At every performance, a few people would wave, trying to catch their own reflection in what they thought was a giant mirror…

 ...and at the end of each performance, when applause came, nobody wanted to stop.
-It went on for minutes – not necessarily as a tribute to the quality of the experience, but because people were clapping each other: the people next to them and around them and opposite them, and probably themselves.
+It went on for minutes – perhaps because people were clapping each other, the people around, opposite and next to them - and probably themselves.